 Zhenguo (East) Pagoda is 48.24 meters high with a diameter of 18.5 meters; each side is 7.8 meters wide.
 The Sumeru pedestal is fairly low and carved with a tiers of lotus flowers and grasses.
 Moreover, the east pagoda was selected as one of the four stamp patterns of China’s Ancient Towers in 1994.

-When visiting don’t forget to check out the 1300 year old mulberry tree in the grounds.
+When visiting don’t forget to check out the 1300 year old mulberry tree!

-How to get there: take Bus No.2 or Tourist Bus No. 601 from Quanzhou downtown.
+How to get there: take Bus No.2 or Tourist Bus No. 601 from Quanzhou downtown or taxi.

 The bridge has north-south orientation, passing an island called “Zhongzhou” in the middle of the river, and entering Luojiang district in its South end.
 It is 731.29 meters in length, there are 47 apertures and 46 piers.
 Piers are built up by boulder strips.
 The boulder strips on the top two levels extend to both right side and left side in order to reduce the span of the slab-stone.
 Cut-water can be found in the upstream of the pier bottom, whose sharp end is slightly cocking-up, a “raft foundation”.